-During 2016, Dekabank's asset risk profile had somewhat deteriorated on the back of the lingering crisis in global shipping markets.
-The bank had to record material write-downs of \in 187 million on its legacy shipping portfolio during 2016 and its problem loan ratio increased from 3.1% as of December 2015 to 3.5% as of December 2016.
-The ship finance book of DekaBank meanwhile had only marginally declined from \in 1.7 billion at year-end 2015 to \in 1.6 billion at year-end 2016, but by December 2017, gross exposures had dropped to \in 1.2 billion (representing 26% of TCE), of which \in 0.3 billion related to legacy ship financing loans underwritten prior to 2010 and \in 0.9 billion represented positions originated post a change in lending risk strategy.
+The ship finance book of DekaBank had dropped to €1.2 billion (representing 26% of TCE) by December 2017, from €1.6 billion at year-end 2016 and €1.7 billion at year-end 2015.
+Of gross exposures €0.3 billion related to legacy ship financing loans underwritten prior to 2010 and €0.9 billion represented positions originated post a change in lending risk strategy.
 The reduction in shipping loans was partly due to sales, which allowed the bank to cut its stock of problem loans by almost half and resulted in a much improved problem loan ratio of 2.1% as of December 2017.

 While DekaBank has not been impacted as much by the global shipping crisis as some of the other German ship lenders, its remaining exposures might create further write-downs should shipping markets deteriorate again in 2018 and beyond, following the tentative recovery seen in 2017.
+During 2016 the bank had to record material write-downs of €187 million on its legacy shipping portfolio during 2016 and its problem loan ratio increased from 3.1% as of December 2015 to 3.5% as of December 2016.

-In addition to the bank's ship financing exposures, DekaBank runs a sizeable commercial real estate (CRE) book with \in 7.1 billion of direct exposures and \in 1.4 billion of loans to open-ended property funds, which on a combined basis increased by \in 1.5 billion or 21% during 2017 and represented 186% of TCE as of December 2017.
-Further credit risk stems from the bank's \in 3.0 billion aircraft financing business (66% of TCE), which did not grow during 2017 in Euro-terms due to the weakened US Dollar, but which accounted for 23% of all new business underwritten in the Financing business segment in 2017.
-In contrast, the bank's savings bank financing book, which is low risk, declined to \in 5.3 billion from \in 7.3 billion during 2017.
+In addition to the bank's ship financing exposures, DekaBank runs a sizeable commercial real estate (CRE) book with €7.1 billion of direct exposures and €1.4 billion of loans to open-ended property funds, which on a combined basis increased by €1.5 billion or 21% during 2017 and represented 186% of TCE as of December 2017.
+Further credit risk stems from the bank's €3.0 billion aircraft financing business (66% of TCE), which did not grow during 2017 in Euro-terms due to the weakened US Dollar, but which accounted for 23% of all new business underwritten in the Financing business segment in 2017.
+In contrast, the bank's savings bank financing book, which is low risk, declined to €5.3 billion from €7.3 billion during 2017.